 - Disbursement at some specific point in time

-Keep in mind that the possibility of disbursement of funds to beneficiaries might not be the same in every trust – some trusts authorize disbursement to beneficiaries, some do not.
+The possibility of disbursement of funds to beneficiaries is not the same in every trust.
+Some trusts authorize disbursement to beneficiaries, some do not.
 You would have to have an attorney read the trust document to find out for sure, presuming that the trust document is not unclear (as some are).
 Some beneficiaries are entitled to disbursement of funds, some are entitled only to disbursement of income, and some are not entitled to any disbursement, possibly for a long time.
 Some beneficiaries are not entitled to any disbursement at all, such as contingent beneficiaries.

-If you are concerned with disbursement of funds to beneficiaries of a trust and you need to consult an attorney, you can send us an email at email@example.com.
+If you are concerned with disbursement of funds to beneficiaries of a trust and you need to consult an attorney, we at the Law Offices of Albert Goodwin are here for you.
+You can call us at 718-509-9774 or send us an email at email@example.com.

 Every month of delay of disbursement of funds costs the beneficiary loss of use and enjoyment of their share of the trust.
 If the trustee is taking too long, a trust attorney can go a long way in showing them that distributing the trust to the beneficiaries should be a priority.